researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                petriNetData: {
                     data: Immutable.Map(),
-                    isLoaded: true|false //default is false, whether or not the petriNetData has been loaded already },
+                    isLoaded: true|false //default is false, whether or not the petriNetData has been loaded already
+                    isDirty: true|false //default is false, whether or not the currently stored petriNetData is (assumed to be) not correct anymore
+               },
                isLoadingMessages: true|false, //default is false, whether or not this connection is currently loading messages or processing agreements
                isLoadingAgreementData: true|false, //default is false, whether or not the agreementData has been loaded,